Secret Sand Land

 In July 2020, I created the Twitter page, ‘Secret Sand Land’ as I was very impressed by other local history accounts and noticed there wasn’t one covering the whole town of Southport.

-Through publishing my work via blogs and also in book form, I have self established myself as a local historian, giving regular public & private group walks & talks, whilst developing Secret Sand Land as a 'go-to' space for the local history of Southport.
+Through publishing my written work via blogs and also in book form, I have self established myself as a local historian for Southport, giving regular public & private group walks & talks, whilst developing Secret Sand Land as a 'go-to' space for the local history.